 I’ll be talking about the Thames estuary, and no doubt the Isle of Sheppey in particular, at the Flipside Festival’s day “Searching For Albion”, at Yew Tree Farm, Sweffling, near Saxmundham in Suffolk.
 Details and booking here.

 13 October ’21 (18.00-20.00)

 “Blasted English: How We Got from D-Day to Brexit.”
-PW in conversation with David Edgerton, introduced by Anna Snaith and followed by drinks.
+PW in conversation with David Edgerton, introduced by Anna Snaith.
 Held at King’s College London (Strand) and sponsored by Repeater Books to mark the new edition of The Village That Died For England.
-Free but booking vital.
+Recording available on SoundCloud here.

 30 September ’21.